 In partnership with the Louisiana Community Health Outreach Network we co-lead the Louisiana CHW Workforce Coalition, which recently produced policy recommendations based on a statewide study of CHWs and their employers.

 Our team has worked in collaboration with CHWs on a wide variety of research and programs funded by the Centers for Disease Control and Prevention, National Institutes of Health, Health Resources and Services Administration, and Patient-Centered Outcomes Research Institute.
 Current research includes the Community Health Worker MCO Population Health Strategy (CHaMPS) Evaluation, focused on providing insight into how state Medicaid managed care contracts may influence the roles of CHWs employed by managed care organizations.
 We have also participated in founding two CHW professional associations, including the National Association of Community Health Workers.

-Please contact us today to learn more about options for technical assistance and training and our ongoing webinar series.
+Please contact us today to learn more about options for technical assistance, the La.
+CHW Workforce Coalition, CHW training and our ongoing webinar series.
 Click here for quick info about CHWs and answers to frequently asked questions.

 Pascaline Ezouah (l), Meredith Sugarman, Catherine Haywood, and Ashley Wennerstrom (r) at a Louisiana Community Health Worker Workforce Development Study Committee Meeting, November 2019.

 - Sugarman M, Ezouah, P, Wennerstrom A. The Louisiana Community Health Worker Workforce Study Committee Report.
 2020.
 Available at https://www.medschool.lsuhsc.edu/chve/chwwd.aspx.